C-J7/ECommerceBackend/Readme.md

-the router is to controll the flow of data the controller is to specify how we handle the request>
+The router is to control the flow of data.
+While the controller is to specify how we handle the request.

 ## Collaboration
-This is a NodeJS Practice Project but Collaborations are welcome!
+This is a NodeJS "Practice Project" but Collaborations are welcome!